firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Initial-Setup/Setting-up-your-Manager-Instance.rst

       created for you earlier.
 Do **NOT** select the ``for-farms-only-firesim`` security group that might also be in the list (it is also fine if this group does not appear in your list).

 #.
 In the *Configure storage* section, increase the size of the root
    volume to at least 300GB.
-The default of 85GB can quickly become too small as you accumulate large Vivado reports/outputs, large waveforms, XSim outputs, and large root filesystems for simulations.
+The default of 120GB can quickly become too small as you accumulate large Vivado reports/outputs, large waveforms, XSim outputs, and large root filesystems for simulations.
 You should remove the small (5-8GB) secondary volume that is added by default.
 #.
-In the *Advanced details* drop-down, we'll leave most settings unchanged.
-The exceptions being:
+In the *Advanced details* drop-down, change the following:

    #.
 Under *Termination protection*, select Enable.
 This adds a layer of
       protection to prevent your manager instance from being terminated by